pietermartin/umlg/doc/markdown/sqlg.md

     Output: "Bitmap Heap Scan on "V_Person" a  (cost=4.42..32.42 rows=18 width=40) (actual time=0.016..0.016 rows=1 loops=1)"

-**Table definition**
+**Table definition (Postgresql)**

 ![image of tinkerpop-classic](images/sqlg/tableDefinition.png)

 In the above example, Sqlg created a table `V_Person` with column `name` and an index on the `name` column.
 Currently Sqlg only supports the default index.
-For postgresql this is a `Btree` index.
+For Postgresql this is a `Btree` index.

-The output shows the result of a postgres query explain plan.
-The result shows that postgres does indeed utilize the index.
+The output shows the result of a Postgresql query explain plan.
+The result shows that Postgresql does indeed utilize the index.

 The gremlin query `this.sqlgGraph.traversal().V().has(T.label, "Person").has("name1", "john50")` will utilize the index on the `name` field.